tekperfect/devops-docs/docs/courses/10-Networking/lessons/network-labs.md

 9. The purpose of this exercise is to examine the packets in the capture to determine what kind of data you can find similar to the network scans we did with nmap.
 The data in these captures tells a story.

 10. Once you have located all the pertintent data share it with your fellow students each of you may have discovered something different.

+11. Your instructor will demonstrate how to use Wireshark to capture traffic between an insecure website and his Mac which will allow him to capture the username and password of the user using the site.
+After the demonstration I recommend that you try to repeat this exercise using Wireshark during class or on your own.
+The website he use that is vunerable to the wireshare packet capture is `http://testphp.vulnweb.com/login.php`